Text Us to Get Started!

 We can summarize our Texas intellectual property practice in these three areas:

-- Counseling: Finding and advising on the best strategies to protect the intellectual property of each different client.
+• Counseling: Finding and advising on the best strategies to protect the intellectual property of each different client.
 At the Leavitt Eldredge Law Firm, that includes conducting searches on trademarks proposed by clients and counseling them on the availability of those marks.
-It can be advising a new start-up of what corporate structure would help it best achieve protection of its patents.
+It can advise a new start-up on what corporate structure would help it best achieve protection of its patents.

 BUSINESS FORMATION IN TEXAS

 When starting a new business in Texas, it is advisable to seek legal assistance to look at the different business structures available.
-In the State of Texas, these structures are set out in the Texas Business Organizations Code and administered by the Texas Secretary of State.
-The options include: C Corporations, S Corporations (which has to be filed through the IRS), Limited Liability Companies (LLCs), as well as other entities for professional partnerships and non-profits.
-A corporation is formed by filing a certificate of formation with the State of Texas Secretary of State.
+In the state of Texas, these structures are set out in the Texas Business Organizations Code and administered by the Texas Secretary of State.
+The options include C Corporations, S Corporations (which have to be filed through the IRS), Limited Liability Companies (LLCs), as well as other entities for professional partnerships and non-profits.
+A corporation is formed by filing a certificate of formation with the Secretary of State of Texas.
 If you have an existing corporation in another state, you can register it to do business in Texas.

 INTELLECTUAL PROPERTY ADVANTAGES TO INCORPORATING

-These entities offer different advantages/disadvantages from legal and taxation standpoints, so it is always good to consult with a CPA besides a lawyer.
+These entities offer different advantages and disadvantages from legal and taxation standpoints, so it is always good to consult with a CPA besides a lawyer.
 One of the most popular business structures is the corporation because it protects the individual owners from being personally liable for the debts and responsibilities of the company.

-To illustrate how important incorporating a business can be, ask the simple question of who owns the intellectual property in the business?
+To illustrate how important incorporating a business can be, ask the simple question: who owns the intellectual property in the business?
 Does it belong to one owner?
 To three shareholders in a partnership?
 To the contract software developer who wrote code or an employee who did the work?
 Does the company hold a license?
-In the case of a shareholders’ divorce is the IP part of the marital assets?
+In the case of a shareholder’s divorce, is the IP part of the marital assets?
 Who gets the IP in a corporate bankruptcy?

 CORPORATE OWNERSHIP OF INTELLECTUAL PROPERTY

 Setting up a corporate structure can help clarify the rights to business intellectual property.
-A corporation can hold the patents, copyrights and trademarks created by the partner(s) and/or employees of the company.
-An independent contractor hired to produce software can sign an agreement assigning all IP rights in his work product to the corporation.
+A corporation can hold the patents, copyrights, and trademarks created by the partner(s) and/or employees of the company.
+An independent contractor hired to produce software can sign an agreement assigning all IP rights to his work product to the corporation.

 Then you may have a really common scenario.
-A company’s founder contributes his patents, trademarks or copyrights to the company assets at formation.
-In a sole proprietorship that might be the only assets of the company at formation.
-If he/she has partners, they might bring in capital.
-Think of businesses started based on one invention or program.
+A company’s founder contributes his patents, trademarks, or copyrights to the company’s assets at formation.
+In a sole proprietorship, that might be the only asset of the company at formation.
+If he or she has partners, they might bring in capital.
+Think of businesses that started based on one invention or program.
 A start-up where the developer brings his app or program and partners supply investment capital.
-Or, new partners buy into an existing corporation through purchase of stock in the company.
+Or, new partners buy into an existing corporation through the purchase of stock in the company.

 This just goes to show the type of complexity that can surround the formation of a business where intellectual property is one of the main assets, if not the main asset!